cedge2/cedge2/README.md

 My name is Camber, I am a Junior Sotware Developer based in Houston, TX

-- 🔭 I’m currently working on growing my career and development by working with Springboard to learn about collaborative processes and techniques
+- 🔭 I’m currently working on growing my career and development by pursuing a Masters of Computer Science through University of Colorado Boulder

 - 📫 How to reach me: <br>
   Email: camberlyn@outlook.com <br>